amcrabtree/worm_survival/README.md

 <p>&nbsp;</p>

 <b>Usage (unix/bash interface)</b>
 >Make sure that the rmarkdown library is installed on your R CLI.
-If in doubt, run the following command: `Rscript -e 'install.packages("rmarkdown", repos="https://cloud.r-project.org")'`.
+If in doubt, run the following command: `Rscript -e 'install.packages("rmarkdown")'`.
 The worm_survival.Rmd script will automatically download any other necessary packages for its execution.
 ```
-Rscript -e 'rmarkdown::render("worm_survival.Rmd", params=list(data="YOUR_FILE.csv"))'
+Rscript -e 'rmarkdown::render("worm_survival.Rmd", params=list(data="test/worms1.csv"))'
 ```
 <p>&nbsp;</p>